-Find out more about the health of the mountain’s rarest flora and other plant communities through the links in the images below.
+Find out more about the health of the mountain’s rarest flora and other plant communities through the links in the images above.

 Mt.
-Tam’s plant communities are in varying condition, depending on a number of factors such as disease, invasive species, and changes to the wildfire frequencies.
+Tam’s plant communities are in varying condition, depending on a number of factors such as disease, invasive species, and changes to the frequency of wildfires.

 Mt.
 Tam’s iconic, sweeping grasslands vistas and stately open-canopy oak woodlands serve as habitat for numerous plants and animals, and hold tremendous biodiversity.
-Both these plant communities have been impacted by ecological succession as a result of alterations in natural disturbance regimes, and by the invasion of non-native plants.
+Both have been affected by ecological succession as a result of alterations in natural disturbance regimes, and by the invasion of non-native plants.
 In addition, coast live oak woodlands are losing large trees due to Sudden Oak Death.
-Native grasslands are at 1% of their historic extent in the state, and Mt.
+Native grasslands are at one percent of their historic extent in the state, and Mt.
 Tam preserves some of the best examples of remnant grassland ecosystems in the region.

-Coast redwood forests (Sequoia sempervirens) are another iconic vegetation type undergoing changes due to Sudden Oak Death, climate change, and invasion by non-native species.
-The One Tam area of focus has a small amount of old-growth redwood forests, but majority are second-growth, having been logged at some point in the past.
+Coast redwood forests (Sequoia sempervirens) are another iconic plant community that is undergoing changes due to Sudden Oak Death, climate change, and invasive species.
+The One Tam area of focus has a small amount of old-growth redwood forests, but the majority are second-growth, having been logged at some point in the past.

 Sargent cypress (Cupressus sargentii), particularly the pygmy forest along San Geronimo Ridge, is a rare vegetation type that hosts several California Native Plant Society-listed and locally rare plant species.
 Unlike many of the other communities chosen as indicators, Sargent cypress appears to be relatively disease- and weed-free.
-Sargent cypress forests have been impacted by changes in the fire regime on Mt.
-Tam however, as the trees reproduce solely from seed, and largely depend on fire to open their cones.
+However, these forests have been impacted by changes in the fire regime on Mt.
+Tam, as the trees reproduce solely from seed, and largely depend on fire to open their cones.

 Shrubland communities on Mt.
 Tam are made up of drought- and heat-tolerant, hard-leaved evergreen chaparral species such as chamise and manzanita, and also by coastal scrub, which is primarily comprised of salt-adapted, evergreen coyote brush (Baccharis pilularis) shrubs.
 The shrublands of Mt.
 Tam can be used as indicators of successional processes, disturbance, and habitat quality for terrestrial birds.

-Learn more about the condition and trends of these plant communities through the links above.
+Learn more about the condition and trends of these plant communities through the photos and links at the top of the page.

 Second-growth Redwood Forests